-4.1 All units must compete in two AIA-Sanctioned contests to qualify for AIA championships and must have no overdue invoices with AIA prior to the close date of AIA championships.
-Subject to the discretion of AIA

-EBOD.

-- 4.1.1 Color guard units (except middle school classes) must compete in at least one AIA sanctioned CONTEST or WGI Regional Event hosted by an AIA member by "color guard coming out date" which is the fourth competitive week of the season.
-They must have competed in TWO (2) contests by the end of the promotion period.
-If a contest in which a unit is registered is cancelled it will count as one of their required contests. - 4.1.2 Percussion and Wind units must compete in an AIA-sanctioned contest or WGI regional event hosted by an AIA member unit no later than the last weekend in February, weather permitting, to be eligible for AIA championships.
-If a contest in which a unit is registered is cancelled it will count as one of their required contests. - 4.2 Championships will be held in a format, time, and location with logistics to be determined on a yearly basis by the EBOD. - 4.3 The AIA Championships committee should consist of a member of the AIA EBOD and eligible representatives of the AIA general membership. - 4.4 Performance order for Championships will be determined by its region's EBOD.
+- 4.1 All units must compete in two AIA-Sanctioned contests to qualify for AIA championships and must have no overdue invoices with AIA prior to the close date of AIA championships.
+Subject to the discretion of AIA EBOD. - 4.1.1 Color guard units (except middle school classes) must compete in an AIA sanctioned CONTEST or WGI Regional Event hosted by an AIA member by "color guard coming out date" which is the fourth competitive week of the season.
+They must have competed in at least one additional contest by the end of the reclassification period. - 4.1.2 Percussion and Wind units must compete in an AIA-sanctioned contest or WGI regional event hosted by an AIA member by "percussion/winds coming out dates" which is the sixth competitive weekend of the season to be eligible for AIA championships. - 4.1.3 Scheduled contests canceled due to weather will count toward fulfilling any Championship attendance requirements (See Inclement weather policy) - 4.2 At the discretion of the regional EBOD, any member units not meeting these requirements are subject to additional penalty fees in order to attend Championships - 4.3 Championships will be held in a format, time, and location with logistics to be determined on a yearly basis by the EBOD. - 4.4 The AIA Championships committee should consist of a member of the AIA EBOD and eligible representatives of the AIA general membership. - 4.5 Performance order for Championships will be determined by its region's EBOD.